 - Planned activities such as outdoor recreation, homework time (grades 3-5), story/reading time, arts and crafts, games, etc.

-- A healthy snack and drink will be provided each day.
+- A healthy meal and drink will be provided each day.

 - We will be closed all school workdays and holidays.

 - If school dismisses BEFORE NOON due to inclement weather, Kids’ Club WILL NOT OPERATE.
 If school dismisses AFTER NOON due to inclement weather, Kids’ Club will operate for 3 hours after dismissal time, unless weather conditions worsen.
 With worsening conditions, our staff WILL BEGIN TO CALL YOU to arrange for your child/children to be picked up as soon as possible.

 Junaluska Elementary School Kids’ Club is a licensed childcare facility and is required to follow the standards established by the North Carolina Department of Human Services-Division of Child Development in accordance with Federal Law and US Department of Agriculture policies.
 This institution is prohibited from discriminating on the basis of race, color, national origin, sex, age, or disability.
 To file a complaint of discrimination, contact: